The Application Process

 - This stage is a practical first aid/CPR skills evaluation lasting for approximately 30 minutes and containing multiple first aid situations.

 - Please wear clothing appropriate for the weather.
-This stage involves running and applicants should prepare to get dirty.
+This stage involves running and applicants should be prepared to get dirty.

 - SERT provides any and all necessary equipment; you are just required to attend.